ericmaclean/Tic-Tac/README.md

 ## Controls:

- -Player is prompted for a row/column number 1-3, a number outside the bounds will be invalid and the player will be prompted again
+ - Player is prompted for a row/column number 1-3, a number outside the bounds will be invalid and the player will be prompted again
- -If the player selects an occupied space the player will be prompted to pick another space
+ - If the player selects an occupied space the player will be prompted to pick another space

 ## Prerequisites